Venus in the Sky: When and How to See the Brightest Planet

 Who discovered Venus?

 As Venus is very bright, it has been observed by ancient astronomers from different civilizations since the dawn of time.
-Thus, we can’t know for sure who discovered Venus; however, Nicolaus Copernicus and Galileo Galilei are credited with the classification of Venus as a planet.
-The latter carried out the first accurate observation of Venus in 1610: Galileo viewed the planet through a telescope and discovered its phases, which are similar to the lunar ones.
+Thus, we can’t know for sure who discovered Venus.
+In the 16th century, Copernicus placed Venus in the heliocentric system as a planet orbiting the Sun.
+In 1610, Galileo viewed the planet through a telescope and discovered its phases, which are similar to the lunar ones.
 This discovery proved the Copernican theory that planets orbit the Sun and not vice versa.

 How many moons does Venus have?